sandialabs/canary/docs/source/user/howto.filter.rst

 Filter and select tests
 =======================

 ``nvtest`` can perform filtering actions to reduce the number of tests run in a session.
-Described next are the three main ways to filter tests via the command line: by :ref:`keyword expression <filter-kwd>`, by :ref:`parameter expression <filter-parameters>`, and by `platform expression <filter-platform>`.
+Described next are the three main ways to filter tests via the command line: by :ref:`keyword expression <filter-kwd>`, by :ref:`parameter expression <filter-parameters>`, and by :ref:`platform expression <filter-platform>`.

 .. _filter-kwd: